varshadyavaiah/RED-with-In-and-Out-RIO-queue-discipline/src/traffic-control/doc/rio.rst

 .. include:: replace.txt
 .. highlight:: cpp

-RED queue disc
+RIO queue disc
 ---------------------

 Random Early Detection In or Out (RIO), is a variant of RED, which is a queue discipline that aims to provide early signals to transport protocol congestion control.
 RIO uses the same mechanism as in RED, but is configured with two different sets of parameters.
-When a packet flows in, it is tagged as IN or OUT.
+When a packet flows in, it is tagged as IN or OUT based on service profiles.
 Depending on if it is  IN or OUT, the router calculates the corresponding parameters.
-This prevents a bunch of tail drop-losses that could be because of TCP timeout, because they backoff gracefully.
+This prevents a bunch of tail drop-losses that could be because of TCP timeout, because they backoff gracefully, thus preventing, or pro-longing the advent of congestion.

-Further, having a twin RED implementation can ensure a certain amount of minimum assured capacity.
+Further, having a twin RED implementation, with different parameters, can ensure a certain amount of minimum assured capacity.
+This is because whenever there is congestion, the IN packets will be favoured over the OUT packets.
+Thus, the OUT packets will be dropped first to reduce congestion.

 Model Description
 *****************